CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab21-Gettingstarted.md

 ## Explanation of Components

-1. **Azure AI Translator Resource:** Provides translation services that enable multilingual text processing, including detecting source languages and translating into target languages.
+1. **Azure AI Speech Resource:** Provides speech services including speech-to-text, real-time translation, and text-to-speech synthesis, enabling multilingual speech processing.

-1. **Cloud Shell:** A browser-based development environment in the Azure portal used to set up, configure, and run the translation application without requiring local tools.
+1. **Cloud Shell:** A browser-based development environment in the Azure portal used to set up, configure, and run the speech translation application without requiring local tools.

-1. **Python Application:** A console app developed in Cloud Shell that integrates with the Translator resource using keys and endpoints to perform text translation programmatically.
+1. **Python Application:** A console app developed in Cloud Shell that integrates with the Speech resource using keys and endpoints to perform speech recognition, translation, and synthesis programmatically.

+1. **Audio Files:** Sample .wav files used as input for speech translation and output for synthesized speech, allowing users to test end-to-end functionality.

 # Getting Started with lab